AI Screenr

 Start Automating Today

-Three free interviews, no credit card, live in under a minute with one-click AI-generated job configuration (or 5 minutes manual).
-Configure a role, share the link, and see your first automated report before your next team sync.
-Every score auditable, every decision documented, every human-in-the-loop checkpoint preserved.
+Three free interviews, no credit card required.
+You can be live in under a minute with one-click AI-generated job configuration, or in 5 minutes with manual setup.
+Configure a role, share the link, and see your first automated report before your next team meeting.
+Every score is auditable, every decision is documented, and every human-in-the-loop checkpoint is preserved.
 See pricing for the pay-as-you-go plan once you are ready to scale past the free trial.

 Share: